 On August 18, the Canadian Foundation for Innovation (CFI) announced the recipients of its John R. Evans Leaders Fund (JELF).
 In partnership with the CFI, Research Nova Scotia is able to leverage its investment to help institutions remain competitive in areas of research and technology development.

 Scotia Scholars Award – 2020/21

 The Scotia Scholars Award provides financial support to research trainees with exceptional potential who are engaged in health research at participating Nova Scotia institutions.
-The award is designed to support the growth, acquisition, and retention of highly skilled individuals who are advancing and translating knowledge in the areas of health innovation, mental health, continuing care, accessible health services, or the well-being of Nova Scotians.
-For the 2020-21 academic year, funding for this award is provided by the Nova Scotia Department of Health and Wellness.
+This award will support the growth, acquisition, and retention of highly skilled individuals who are advancing and translating knowledge in disease detection, diagnosis, treatment, and prevention, strengthening health care delivery systems, caring for vulnerable populations, and promoting better opportunities for future health and wellbeing.
+Funding for this award is provided by the Nova Scotia Department of Health and Wellness.

 Nova Scotia COVID-19 Health Research Coalition

 A collaborative partnership to develop a COVID-19 response strategy has formed among NSHA Research & Innovation (Nova Scotia Health Authority), Dalhousie University, Dalhousie Medical Research Foundation, the QEII Health Sciences Centre Foundation, the IWK Foundation, the IWK Health Centre, the Dartmouth General Hospital Foundation (DGHF) and Research Nova Scotia (RNS).
 These partners have collectively committed $1.5 million to support the Nova Scotia research community.
 This research effort will inform the best COVID-19 practices and support healthcare decision making and planning that benefits the population of Nova Scotia.